tamberg/fhnw-idb/data-acquisition/raspberry/README.md

 You have successfully completed all steps in [Getting Started](../../introduction/raspberry/README.md).
 That means:

 - You have a running OS on your Raspberry Pi.
-- You can connect to your Raspbetty Pi using `ssh` (or an equivalent ssh tool).
+- You can connect to your Raspberry Pi using `ssh` (or an equivalent ssh tool).
 - You have python3 installed on your Raspberry Pi.
 - You can run the [Blink App](../../introduction/raspberry/blink/README.md).